codebje/linter-czt/README.md

 # linter-czt package

-Lint Z specifications with the Community Zed Toolkit.
+Lint Z specifications with the Community Z Tools.

 Included is a binary distribution of the CZT checker, compiled with a patch to include triggering error length information.
 The source for CZT is available online at http://czt.sourceforge.net/, and the patch is included in this package's distribution and source.